dreamcatcher-tech/network/Inbox/2023-03-07 1515 Ideal offline office.md

 They sell their idle capacity online, and they prioritize the businesses loads.

 They can act as the desktops of some of the workers.

+Laptops can be framework chromebooks or android tablets and phones.
+They are not centrally controlled, and each person is responsible for their own security, as an unrooted phone is very hard to compromise.
+They have android apps for tasks that we cannot supply yet, and they have our apps for everything else.
+Biometric sign in prevents unauthorized access to company data.